 These come in screw in, snap in, and plate mounted styles, you can read more about the different styles here.
 Basically, your PCB plate mounting holes determine what will fit on your keyboard.
 The linked posts goes more into detail about what will work for you.

 These are the industry standard, so if you already own a mechanical keyboard, it is most likely equipped with these stabilizers.
-Coming in at $2 a pop, they are a relatively cheap option.
-We highly recommend you order from Novelkeys.
+You can find the Cherry stabilizers for an affordable price on Amazon, you can check the price here.

 The Cherry stabilizers are known to rattle and feel a bit mushy.
 In addition, they are a bit slow.
 If you are willing to put a little extra work in, these stabilizers really benefit from some custom modifications (band aid, clipping, and lubrication).